A Hyperactive FRB Pinpointed in an SMC-Like Satellite Host Galaxy: Nebular Emission Line Analysis of the FRB Host and the Central Galaxy

 \section{Nebular Emission Line Analysis of the FRB Host and the Central Galaxy}

 In this section, we describe the methodology used to derive various physical properties of the FRB host and the central galaxy, namely H$\alpha$ luminosities and H$\alpha$-assisted SFR, nebular metallicity, and BPT diagnostics, using the emission lines modeled and calibrated from the GTC spectra of the FRB and the central galaxy.
-The procedure used to identify and calibrate the flux densities of the emission lines reported in Table~\ref{tab:flines} is described in \S\ref{subsec:optical_analysis}.
+The procedure used to identify and calibrate the flux densities of the emission lines reported in Table~\ref{tab:flines} is described in \S\,\ref{subsec:optical_analysis}.
 Besides the observed ($f_{\mathrm{data}}$, $f_{\mathrm{1G}}$) and extinction-corrected ($f_{\mathrm{data,c}}$, $f_{\mathrm{1G,c}}$) fluxes and errors ($\delta$), either measured directly from the spectra or after fitting single-Gaussian and their errors, respectively, we also provide in this table the corresponding equivalent widths (EW).
 The extinction-corrected line ratios are given in Table~\ref{tab:ratiolines}.

-The line fluxes and ratios provided in Tables~\ref{tab:flines} and \ref{tab:ratiolines} are used to compute line ratios and H$\alpha$ luminosities.
-For the latter, we have adopted a luminosity distance of $614.6$\,Mpc based on the redshift of the object ($z=0.1300$) and the cosmological parameters from \citet{Bennett_2014_ApJ}.
+The line fluxes and ratios measured from our 2024 spectra are provided in Tables~\ref{tab:flines} and \ref{tab:ratiolines} and are used to compute line ratios and H$\alpha$ luminosities.
+For the latter, we have adopted a luminosity distance of $616$\,Mpc based on the redshift of the object ($z=0.130287$) and the cosmological parameters from \citet{Bennett_2014_ApJ}.
 To obtain the SFR of both targets, we made use of the calibration from \citet{Kennicutt_1998_ARAA}, for which an H$\alpha$ luminosity of $1.26 \times 10^{41}$\,erg\,s$^{-1}$ is equivalent to a SFR of $1$\,$M_{\odot}$\,yr$^{-1}$.